-It is an enormously proud moment for me to introduce the first financial statements for the newly formed Connexus.
-I would like to thank Tim Ralphs the previous Chair who stepped down in July 2017 and was instrumental in the creation of Connexus with me and had been a Board member at Shropshire Housing Group for a number of years.
+It is an enormously proud moment for me to introduce the financial statements for Herefordshire Housing Association, which has become part of the newly formed Connexus Housing Group.
+I would like to thank Tim Ralphs the previous Chair who stepped down in July 2017 and was instrumental in the creation of Connexus with me and had been a Board member of the Shropshire Housing Group for a number of years.
 In addition I would like to thank Sue Harrison, Chris Mellings and David Isaacson for their contribution to the Group all of whom stepped down from the Board at the same time to allow Board members to join Connexus from Herefordshire Housing.